Arthur Rogers (footballer): Professional

 On 23 December 2019, Rogers signed his professional contract with USL Championship side Hartford Athletic ahead of their 2020 season.
 He made his debut on 17 July 2020, appearing as a 67th-minute substitute during a 1–0 win over New York Red Bulls II.
 Rogers appeared in 16 of Hartford's 17 matches for the 2020 USL season and on 14 December 2020 he re signed with Hartford for the 2021 season.

 On 24 March 2022, it was announced Rogers had joined USL League One club Northern Colorado Hailstorm ahead of their inaugural season.
 At the end of the season, Rogers was voted the 2022 USL League One Defender of the Year.

 Rogers signed with USL Championship side FC Tulsa on 15 December 2023.

+On 27 December 2025, Rogers joined league-rivals Miami FC.